geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 That's sweet.

 ##### **Chenyu** [[00:25:40](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1540)]
 Yeah.
 No, I agree.
-I think we also removed some of the Beam debug flags a while ago when we do a clean up.
+I think we also removed some of the BEAM debug flags a while ago when we do a clean up.
 Now we are back to optimizing for speed.
-We should add this back and hopefully we'll have a better understanding, maybe in terms of the tools or some kind of stats at the end of the Beam to at least know maybe what's the portion of the kernels that we skipped because of early files.
+We should add this back and hopefully we'll have a better understanding, maybe in terms of the tools or some kind of stats at the end of the BEAM to at least know maybe what's the portion of the kernels that we skipped because of early files.
 I think that's likely that can help.

 ##### **Geohot** [[00:26:11](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1571)]
 Yeah, I agree.